 I love reading books for writers by writers: what writers have to say about the craft, how they handle certain aspects of putting pen to paper (or fingers to keys), what an average day looks like, etc. It’s why I religiously follow blogs like She’s Novel and Blots & Plots.

 When my dad gifted me a copy of Stephen King’s On Writing last year, I realized that I probably couldn’t consider myself a “writer” until I’d read it, and it got me thinking about all of the other writing craft books that were on my ever-growing TBR list.
 This year, I’ve decided to conquer this specific category of that list, and you can follow me along for the ride.
 Every month I’ll tackle one of these books for writers in a series I’m calling Words on Words.

 Words on Words: Books for Writers by Writers

-Read along or just visit the blog at the end of each month for my recap, including my favorite writer-friendly quote from each book and a handful of tips I’ll be using in my own writing.
+Read along or just visit the blog for my recap, including my favorite writer-friendly quote from each book and a handful of tips I’ll be using in my own writing.